syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/uploader/EJ2_ASP.NETCORE/chunk-upload.md

 The server-side implementation entirely depends on the application requirements and logic.
 The following code snippet provides the server-side logic to handle the chunk upload using the uploader controls.

+>The `chunk-index` and `total-chunk` values are accessible through the form data using `Request.Form`, which retrieves these details from the incoming request.

 ```csharp
 public string uploads = Path.Combine(Directory.GetCurrentDirectory(), "Uploaded Files"); // Set your desired upload directory path